Location

 Program Description

-This 9-credit academic program is open to students of all majors.
+This 9-credit academic program is open to students of all majors interested in living and learning in Buenos Aires, Argentina.
 It is also open to non-JMU students.
+It requires no prior study of Spanish.
+Program participants will hone their knowledge of Spanish by taking two language-acquisition courses.

 Location Description

-This 9-credit study-abroad program is designed to introduce students to the dynamics of the fifth largest country in the Western Hemisphere – Argentina.
-The program is housed in cosmopolitan Buenos Aires, one of the world’s most vibrant cities with a population of 14 million people.
-Group activities and excursions in Buenos Aires and beyond provide multiple opportunities to learn about Argentine society from a variety of angles.
+This 9-credit study-abroad program is designed to introduce students to the dynamics of the fifth-largest country in the Western Hemisphere – Argentina.
+The program is housed in cosmopolitan Buenos Aires, one of the world’s most vibrant cities with a population of 15 million people.
+Group activities and excursions in Buenos Aires provide multiple opportunities to learn about Argentine society from a variety of angles and forms of cultural expression.

 Director